repositor224/E-Dictionary/README.md

 `JavaRunningEnvironment\bin\java.exe -jar SyntaxDictionary.jar`

-and convert the bat that you have done that
+and convert the bat that you have done that.